 Google Business Profile

 Google Business Profile (formerly Google My Business) is the free listing that powers your business’s presence in Google Search and Google Maps.
-It is the single most important asset in local SEO, with more influence on local pack rankings than your website’s on-page optimisation or backlink profile.
+It is the single most important asset in local SEO, with more influence on local pack rankings than your website’s on-page optimisation or backlink profile.1

-What Google Business Profile controls
+What does Google Business Profile control?

 When someone searches for your business by name, your GBP listing is what appears in the knowledge panel on the right side of the desktop SERP.
 When someone searches for a category or service near them, your GBP listing competes for one of the three spots in the local pack.